memfault/interrupt/_posts/2019-07-03-get-to-most-out-of-the-linker-map-file.md

        1740	    108	     28	   1876	    754	_build/nrf52840_xxaa.out
 ```

 Way better!
-The code can now be crammed into 0x800 bytes to meet our (fake) requirements 🥳
+The code can now be crammed into 0x800 bytes to meet our (fake) requirements 🥳.

+---

 Reading the map file will teach you a lot about the code you are working on, and it is the first step to better Firmware.
 Some tools are available to parse map files and have a summarized view of your program.
-I should mention Adafruit [using that source code](https://github.com/adafruit/linker-map-summary) for example.
+I should mention Adafruit's, [using that source code](https://github.com/adafruit/linker-map-summary), for example.

 Feel free to share your story with any interesting usage of the map files.